Key takeaways

 Dark chocolate

 In a study of men with obesity or overweight, weight loss of 5%–10% of their body weight improved erectile function.
 Just as certain foods may improve your sexual function, certain foods may hinder it.
-Avoid fried foods and foods with lots of added sugar, as they can impact your cardiovascular health and therefore have a negative impact on erections.
+Avoid fried foods and foods with lots of added sugar, as they can impact your cardiovascular health and, in turn, have a negative impact on erections.

 2. Exercise often

 How much exercise should you aim for?
-Some experts recommend 40 minutes of intense aerobic exercise, four times per week, though you should talk to a healthcare provider before making a drastic change to your routine.
+Some experts recommend 40 minutes of intense aerobic exercise four times per week, though you should talk to a healthcare provider before making any drastic changes to your routine.
 Studies show that within six months, exercising this amount decreased erection issues in people who had ED due to a sedentary lifestyle or a health condition like obesity, hypertension, metabolic syndrome, or heart disease.

 3. Manage your stress

 Stress can impact multiple aspects of your life, including your sex life.
-ED itself can lead to chronic stress, which in turn worsens the symptoms of ED.
-Studies have found that stress management programs, when combined with tadalafil, an oral ED medication and the active ingredient in Cialis, can help relieve both stress and ED.
+ED itself can lead to chronic stress, which can, in turn, worsen the symptoms of ED.
+One study from 2014 found that, when combined with tadalafil (an oral ED medication and the active ingredient in Cialis), stress management programs can help relieve both stress and ED.

-If poor mental health contributes to your ED, take heart in knowing that therapy and counseling can help alleviate the symptoms of ED.
+If poor mental health contributes to your ED, take heart in knowing that therapy and counseling can help alleviate the symptoms of the condition.
 Consider exploring these stress management techniques:

 Deep breathing exercises